anish3565/Emotion_Intent_Recognizer_using_Speech/README.md

 # 🎙️ Real-Time Emotion + Intent Recognizer using Speech

-This project detects emotions and intent from multilingual speech in real-time.
+This project detects emotions and intent from speech in real-time.

 ## Features
 - 🎤 Speech Transcription using OpenAI Whisper